ywen407/books-futures-explained/src/0_background_information.md

 Well, we're getting there.
 You see `promises`, `futures` and other names for deferred computations are often used interchangeably.

-There are formal differences between them but we'll not cover that here but it's worth explaining `promises` a bit since they're widely known due to being used in Javascript and have a lot in common with Rusts Futures.
+There are formal differences between them, but we won't cover those here.
+It's worth explaining `promises` a bit since they're widely known due to their use in JavaScript.
+Promises also have a lot in common with Rust's Futures.

-First of all, many languages has a concept of promises but I'll use the ones from Javascript in the examples below.
+First of all, many languages have a concept of promises, but I'll use the one from JavaScript in the examples below.

-Promises is one way to deal with the complexity which comes with a callback based approach.
+Promises are one way to deal with the complexity which comes with a callback based approach.

 Instead of: